 Alnus japonica Steud (Betulaceae) has been used in traditional Asian medicine to treat fever, hemorrhage and gastric disorders.
-Ethanol extracts from Alnus japonica bark (AJE) has been reported to have anti-oxidative and anti-inflammatory effects due to the presence of diarylheptanoids, triterpenoids and flavonoids[72-75].
-Histological analysis of colon tissues showed a protective effect on tissue damage, inflammation and leukocyte infiltration during DSS-colitis. mRNA levels of pro-inflammatory cytokines and COX-2 protein levels were lower in AJE-treated colitic mice.
-Of note, AJE treatment not only increased ZO-1, occludin and heme-oxygenase 1 protein levels but also protected against epithelial apoptosis.
+Ethanol extracts from Alnus japonica bark has been reported to have antioxidative and anti-inflammatory effects due to the presence of diarylheptanoids, triterpenoids and flavonoids[72-75].
+Histological analysis of colon tissues showed a protective effect on tissue damage, inflammation and leukocyte infiltration during DSS-colitis. mRNA levels of proinflammatory cytokines and cyclo-oxygenase-2 protein levels were lower in Alnus japonica bark-treated colitic mice.
+Of note, Alnus japonica bark treatment not only increased ZO-1, occludin and heme-oxygenase 1 protein levels but also protected against epithelial apoptosis.

 Pogostemon cablin (blanco) Benth is a plant used in the treatment of gastrointestinal disorders in Asia.
 Patchouli alcohol (PA) is the extract containing the major active components of Pogostemon cablin with anti-inflammatory and immune-modulatory properties.
-PA given during DSS-colitis in mice reduced pro-inflammatory cytokine levels and infiltration of inflammatory cells into the mucosa in a dose-dependent manner[76].
+PA given during DSS-colitis in mice reduced proinflammatory cytokine levels and infiltration of inflammatory cells into the mucosa in a dose-dependent manner[76].
 Expression of mucin-1, mucin-2, ZO-1, ZO-2, claudin-1 and occludin were higher after PA treatment compared to the DSS group.
 In addition, PA inhibited DSS-induced apoptosis and improved tryptophan metabolism.
 Of note, the effect of PA was similar to that observed with sulfasalazine treatment.

-Rhizoma coptidis (RC) is commonly used in traditional Chinese medicine as treatment for various diseases including IBD[77].
-Berberine (BBR) is the most abundant and major active isoquinoline alkaloid of Rhizoma coptidis, but is characterized by poor intestinal absorption.
-Berberrubine (BB) is a BBR metabolite with better intestinal absorption.
-Treatment with both BB and BBR ameliorated signs of DSS-colitis, although higher doses were required for BBR.
+Rhizoma coptidis is commonly used in traditional Chinese medicine as treatment for various diseases including IBD[77].
+Berberine (BBR) is the most abundant and major active isoquinoline alkaloid of Rhizoma coptidis but is characterized by poor intestinal absorption.
+Berberrubine is a BBR metabolite with better intestinal absorption.
+Treatment with both berberrubine and BBR ameliorated signs of DSS-colitis although higher doses were required for BBR.
 Mucosal inflammation, leukocyte infiltration, increased cytokine levels and decreased mRNA levels of mucin-1 and mucin-2 were effectively counteracted by both compounds.
-ZO-1, ZO-2, claudin-1 and occludin levels were maintained with BBR and BB treatment, and apoptosis was inhibited.
+ZO-1, ZO-2, claudin-1 and occludin levels were maintained with BBR and berberrubine treatment, and apoptosis was inhibited.

 Moringa oleifera (moringa) is a tropical plant traditionally used for its nutritional value and as treatment for a number of acute and chronic conditions such as inflammation and diabetes.
-Moringa has anti-inflammatory, anti-bacterial and anti-oxidative properties attributed mainly to glucosinolates, which can be metabolized into the main bioactive metabolites, moringa isothiocyanates (MICs).
+Moringa has anti-inflammatory, antibacterial and antioxidative properties attributed mainly to glucosinolates, which can be metabolized into the main bioactive metabolites, moringa isothiocyanates (MICs).
 MIC-1 [4-(α-L-rhamnosyloxy)benz-isothiocyanates] is the most abundant MIC in moringa seeds.
-Moringa seed extracts (MSE) enriched in MIC-1 were given as treatment during acute and chronic DSS-colitis in mice and, surprisingly, only protective effects were observed in the acute model.
-Beneficial effects of MSE during acute colitis included reduced inflammation and pro-inflammatory cytokine levels, increased levels of claudin-1, ZO-1 and phase-II-detoxifying enzymes including GSTP1, NQO1 and HO1[78].
-Moreover, the anti-inflammatory and anti-oxidative activities of MSE were associated with Nrf2-mediated signaling.
+Moringa seed extracts enriched in MIC-1 were given as treatment during acute and chronic DSS-colitis in mice and, surprisingly only protective effects were observed in the acute model.
+Beneficial effects of moringa seed extracts during acute colitis included reduced inflammation and proinflammatory cytokine levels and increased levels of claudin-1, ZO-1 and phase-II-detoxifying enzymes including GSTP1, NQO1 and HO1[78].
+Moreover, the anti-inflammatory and antioxidative activities of moringa seed extracts were associated with Nrf2-mediated signaling.

 Wasabia japonica is a popular traditional spice in Asia.
-Allyl isothiocynate (AITC) is a bioactive molecule present in Wasabia japonica with anti-inflammatory effects.
-AITC treatment during DSS-colitis increased mucin-2 and ZO-1 protein expression and the number of goblet cells[79].
-These protective effects were related in vitro after treatment of epithelial cells with LPS to attenuation of phosphorylation of p65 and ERK1/2, reduced expression of IL-1β and TNF-α, and increased mucin-2 expression.
+Allyl isothiocynate is a bioactive molecule present in Wasabia japonica with anti-inflammatory effects.
+Allyl isothiocynate treatment during DSS-colitis increased mucin-2 and ZO-1 protein expression and the number of goblet cells[79].
+These protective effects were related in vitro after treatment of epithelial cells with lipopolysaccharides to attenuation of phosphorylation of p65 and ERK1/2, reduced expression of IL-1β and TNF-α and increased mucin-2 expression.